SADDLE

 2) With varnish: Buy a strong, good quality paper and with a big brush paint it on both sides with an ordinary colorless furniture varnish, then hang it up to dry, this should be done two or three times.

-3) Plastic pages used in files, buy them with a light color you can see what you are doing.
+3) Plastic pages used in files, buy them in a light color so you can see what you are doing.

-With the first two the problem is that although they have been prepared with wax or varnish if used many times they get damp and have to be left to dry, so to continue working you must have two or three of each one but plastic to clean and dry, just wipe it with a cloth and go on working.
+With the first two method the problem is that although they have been prepared with wax or varnish if used many times they get damp and have to be left to dry, so to continue working you must have two or three of each one.
+Plastic, however, is easy to clean and dry, just wipe it with a cloth and go on working.

 Method of working with modern equipment: